MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/tables/customizing-table-appearance.md

 ---
-title: "Customizing a Table's Appearance" ms.prod: xamarin ms.assetid: 8A83DE38-0028-CB61-66F9-0FB9DE552286
+title: "Customizing a Table's Appearance in Xamarin.iOS"
-ms.technology: xamarin-ios
+description: "This document describes how to customize a table's appearance in Xamarin.iOS.
+It discusses cell styles, accessories, cell separators, and custom cell layouts." ms.prod: xamarin ms.assetid: 8A83DE38-0028-CB61-66F9-0FB9DE552286 ms.technology: xamarin-ios